XDeboratti/rtd-tutorial/docs/source/usage.rst

 Usage in Python
 ---------------

-You can find all the code from this tutorial and additional example code in the :file:`examples/` folder of the GGNN repository.
+You can find all the code from this tutorial and additional examples in the :file:`ggnn/examples/ggnn_pytorch.py` file of the GGNN repository.

 Standard Usage
 ~~~~~~~~~~~~~~